danialharriz/danialharriz/README.md

 #### **Background 🧔**

 - My name is Danial Harriz but I go by Harriz (most of the time).
 My hometown is Kota Kinabalu, Sabah and I'm 20 years old.
-I'm currently enrolled as a first year Data Engineering student in University of Technology Malaysia.
+I'm currently enrolled as a second year Data Engineering student in University of Technology Malaysia.
 Although still new to computer science, I do find this course rather enjoyable and definitely something that I want to make a career out of.

 #### **Languages and Skills ✍🏻**